Riedel (glass manufacturer): The beginning: building a solid foundation

 After five years, Josef Riedel wanted to update the newly acquired glassworks in Polaun to meet expectations of modern jewellery component production facilities.
 He rebuilt in 1854–1856 and added a second furnace and ‘pulling’ facility in 1858.
 In 1855 his wife Marie-Anna died at the early age of thirty five, leaving Josef as the sole heir.
 The widowed Josef Riedel and his children remained in Antoniwald until the lease to the works ran out.
 Only in 1858 did he move his family to Polaun, where he settled in House Number 358, which still stands.
 This house also formerly belonged to Ignaz Friedrich.
 For seven years Josef Riedel had been travelling from Antoniwald to Polaun at least three times a week to oversee the rebuilding and later to run the glassworks.
 He paid the craftsmen, suppliers and glassmakers with his own funds during each trip.
 In the next decade, the craft of glassmaking turned into an industry and the impoverished region became home to a widely known commodity.

 In 1859 Josef Riedel married Johanna Neuwinger (1836–1920), the daughter of the Clam-Gallas's chief forester from Ruppersdorf (near Reichenberg).
-It was an advantageous marriage, since Josef's glassworks were located on the count's lands and he sourced his timber for Polaun from the Count's forests.
+It was an advantageous marriage, since Josef's Glassworks were located on the count's lands and he sourced his timber for Polaun from the Count's forests.

 Expansion

 At the beginning of the century the Iser Mountains had also become an important hub for the Bohemian textile industry with the mills ranking among the largest in the Empire.
 Josef wanted to be involved in textiles: in 1858, he began to build a modern cotton mill on the main Giant Mountain road at Grünthal on the Iser River.
 The mill was fully operational in 1862 and continued to expand as business was good; 5,000 spindles of cotton were produced here annually.
 In 1868 the mill was rebuilt again and production doubled to 10,000 spindles per annum.
 Some of the equipment came from a mill in Polaun, which Josef Riedel had bought at auction in the previous year from none other than Ignaz Friedrich.

 On 1 September 1863, Josef registered his company under the name of ‘Josef Riedel’ at the Regional Court of Reichenberg.
+A lot of people disagreed about this, however it was "for the best".

 The second half of the 1860s saw the biggest boom in the history of Gablonz glass bead jewellery.
 The capacity of local glassworks became inadequate and it was time for investment.
 Josef Riedel who was fully self-sufficient understood the need to invest.
 In 1865, he added a second and third furnace to his glassworks in Klein Iser.
 In 1866, he built a completely modern glassworks in stone, with two furnaces.
 In 1867 Josef established another works with two furnaces in Grünthal.
-The Grünthal works specialised in the production of chandelier trimmings and glass jewellery rods.
+The Grünthal works specialised in the production of chandelier trimmings and glass jeweler rods.